gjr80/weewx-aurora/pvoutput/readme.txt

 Pre-Requisites

-The PVOutput Uploader extension requires:
+The PVOutput uploader extension requires:
 -   weeWX v3.7.0 or greater
 -   a PVOutput account with system ID and API access key
 -   a weeWX system using a weeWX archive to record solar PV power generation